mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 ## Enable SSH access (optional)

 When I'm working with a Raspberry Pi system, I find it helpful to set up SSH so I can access the Pi from my normal desktop rather than typing on a separate keyboard or using TinyPilot.

+You have two options for enabling SSH access.

 ### SSH option 1: Add a password